How to Transition from Egg Fast back to Keto and LCHF

 The egg fast takes low carb down to the bare bones basics and eliminates all those things that might have contributed to your stall in the first place.
 So once you have done the fast, broken through the stall, it makes sense to be careful and mindful of what you are allowing back into your daily eating.

 Things like dairy (as in heavy cream), certain sweeteners, and certainly any highly processed low carb foods are well known to keep people from losing weight on keto.
-You bring all those back in on Day one of your transition, then we can’t help you!
+If you bring all those foods back in on Day one of your transition, then frankly you are going to undo all your hard work!

-As you know all egg fast meals and snacks involve eggs, butter and cheese.
+As you know all egg fast meals and snacks involve eggs, fat and maybe some cheese.
 So here are my suggestions for transition based on what I have seen in the group:

 - First two days (minimum) after egg fast: Eat regular egg fast breakfast, lunch and snacks.
 For dinner add a different protein.
 Note: I used to recommend veggies on Day 1 of transition and that is up to you.
 If you have them, have maximum 1/2 cup.